 What baby steps can you take this week to move the needle on those goals?
 Write them down as goals for the week and even schedule time to accomplish them.

-Bonus Tip – Look at the weather forecast.
-If there are certain days that are going to be nice, consider schedule that time for family time and other days that are rainy more for those indoor projects/tasks.
+Bonus Productivity Tip – Look at the weather forecast.
+If there are certain days that are going to be nice, consider scheduling that time for family time and other days that are rainy more for those indoor projects/tasks.

-This will not only help ensure you’re focusing on those things that. will move that needle, but that you can feel accomplished each day.
+This productivity tip will not only help ensure you’re focusing on those things that. will move that needle, but that you can feel accomplished each day.

 Bonus Tip: Write the bonus tasks on a post-it note that can easily move to the next day.